1622193048 nature photographer 29ezcwtmtnm unsplash.jpg?w=60&h=60&dpr=1

 • Andaman Islands – Beach fun, snorkelling, and island hopping.

-3. What are the top tourist destinations in South India?
+2. What are the best beaches to visit in South India?

 South India can be visited all year round, but here’s a rough guide for the best months for each place: